JK-Tech24/MSc-AI-ePortfolio/index.md

 - [Confirmation of Studies](https://jk-tech24.github.io/MSc-AI-ePortfolio/Confirmation-of-Studies.pdf)

-I also plan to upload my **MSc certificate** to this repository once my dissertation has been submitted and the award has been formally confirmed.
+I also plan to upload my **MSc certificate** to this repository once my dissertation has been submitted by **mid to late May 2026** and the award has been formally confirmed.

 ---